iboB/ibob.github.com/_posts/2018-07-03-compiler-generated-move.md

 ___

 [^1]: As pointed out by comments on [Cpplang Slack](https://cpplang.slack.com).
 This isn't that obvious. `std::function` doesn't *have* to move its contents.
-True most if not all implementation use a small buffer optimization, but they may choose *not* to use it in case its contents don't agree with `is_nothrow_move_constructible`.
-Alas, they don't seem to choose so.
+True, most if not all implementation use a small buffer optimization, but they may choose *not* to use it in case its contents don't agree with `is_nothrow_move_constructible`.
+And in fact in the latest versions (after 2017) of libc++ and libstdc++ it is so!
 [^2]: Thanks to [Miro Knejp](https://twitter.com/mknejp) for pointing out this error.